continja/chadgoode.github.io/_posts/2022-02-23-home-assistant-sms-voipms.md

 For [yourDID], use the new DID number your ordered, without the brackets.

 Note that we're using template values for "dst" (destination) and "message" fields.
 This will allow us to code the destination number and message you want to send in your automations.
+{: .notice--info}

 Save your configuration.yaml file and restart your HA server to load up the new entry.